 It is therefore in the best interest of all academics to refine their public communication skills.
 AAB allows academics the opportunity to reach a public audience by creating educational materials, and also ensures those materials are publicly accessible online.
 AAB is therefore an excellent way to demonstrate the broader impacts of your research for federal and other grants.

 AAB seeks to help satisfy the public’s scientific curiosity, while simultaneously helping academics to develop more efficient public communication skills.
-The popularity of AAB [over 2.5 million visitors each year] is likely due to the scarcity of online resources that present current research in a publicly accessible format.
+The popularity of AAB (over 15 million visits each year) is likely due to the scarcity of online resources that present current research or science in a publicly accessible format.

 AAB works closely with each and every academic that creates materials for the website, both to improve writers’ communication skills and to enliven materials geared toward a public audience.
 AAB receives frequent feedback from the public regarding content and structure of the website, and adjusts resources to address those concerns, creating a more functional and educational experience for our visitors.
 We hope that you choose to contribute to the body of literature on AAB, cultivating your ability to use plain language to create broadly accessible scientific literature.